jiheon-dev/awesome-ai-for-security/README.md

 # Awesome AI For Security Lists

-A collection of research applied reinforcement learning for security.
+A collection of researches applied reinforcement learning for security.